Privacy Office, Department of Homeland Security.

 Start Amendment Part

-2. Add at the end of Appendix C to part 5, the following new paragraph 76: End Amendment Part
+2. In appendix C to part 5, revise paragraph 34 to read as follows: End Amendment Part

 Appendix C to Part 5—DHS Systems of Records Exempt From the Privacy Act